Caldecott Tunnel fire: Extent of damage

-The fire burned for between twenty-eight and forty minutes, during which time most of the 8,700 USgal of gasoline carried by the truck were consumed.
-About 250 USgal were either discharged into the drainage or recovered from the tanker.

-All the heat and smoke from the fire went uphill towards the eastern entry portal.
-There was no fire damage west (downhill) of the fire site.
+The fire burned for between twenty-eight and forty minutes, during which time most of the gasoline carried by the truck was consumed.
+About 200 USgal were discharged into the lake.
+Most of the heat and smoke from the fire went uphill towards the eastern entry portal.
+There was minor spalling of the road surface west of the tanker, attributed to burning gasoline running downhill.

 Brass vehicle components at the tanker melted, indicating that temperatures were over 1800 F, but no examples of melted copper (melting point 1981 F) were identified during the clean-up operations, indicating that the maximum temperature was within this range.
+At the tanker, the heat ranged from 1914 F near the ceiling to 1650 F at the roadway.
+At the eastern portal, temperatures were estimated to have reached 1900 F, shown by the presence of red copper oxide on vehicle wiring.
+Air speeds ranged from 15.5 mph at the western portal to 71 mph as the air expanded over the hottest part of the fire, slowing to 32 mph at the eastern portal.

 The tiles and grout on the walls of the tunnel were damaged and spalled by intense heat all the way to the entrance portal, 1720 ft.
 Over the first 750 ft east of the fire site, there was spalling of the concrete false ceiling and of the concrete walls behind the tiles.
 Spalling stopped at the steel reinforcement bars, approximately 3 in below the concrete surface.

-Over the first 675 ft, the steel blanking plates over the ventilation flues in the false ceiling (these blanking plates are used to balance the air supply and extract rates) were buckled by heat and had to be replaced.
+Over the first 675 ft, the steel blanking plates over the ventilation flues in the false ceiling, which are used to balance the air supply and extraction rates, were buckled by heat and had to be replaced.
+The cost of repairs was estimated at US$2.7 million.

+After undergoing temporary repairs, Bore No. 3 was reopened to traffic on April 12, 1982.
 The tunnel's wall tiles, water pipes, lighting, communications, signage and emergency panels had to be replaced throughout the east portion of the tunnel.
 The ceiling tiles had previously been removed due to poor adhesion.
 As part of the reconstruction project, enameled metal panels were used to cover the ceiling concrete.
-The third tube of the tunnel was closed for repairs lasting a period of months; costs of the reconstruction project totaled more than $3 million.
+The third tube of the tunnel was closed during overnight hours for permanent repairs lasting a period of months; costs of the reconstruction project totaled more than $3 million.

+As a result of the fire, a California law was passed which banned the passage of gasoline tanker trucks in the Caldecott Tunnel except during early morning hours.